frida/frida-website/docs/modes.md

 Use *DYLD_INSERT_LIBRARIES* on Mac and iOS.
 Note that */bin/cat* won't work on El Capitan, as it ignores such attempts for system binaries.

+You may also add `FRIDA_GADGET_ENV=development` while developing your instrumentation logic, which will make *frida-gadget* watch your file for changes and automatically reload the script whenever it changes on disk.
+This will even work if your script hooks functions, like in this example above, as all hooks are reverted automatically when the old version of the script is unloaded.

 The reason we expose an `init()` method using [Frida's RPC feature](/docs/javascript-api/#rpc) is because *frida-gadget* will call it and wait for it to return until it lets the program continue executing its entrypoint.
-This means you can return a Promise if you need to do something asynchronous, e.g. *Memory.scan()* to locate a function you want to instrument, and guarantee that you won't miss any early calls.
+This means you can return a *Promise* if you need to do something asynchronous, e.g. *Memory.scan()* to locate a function you want to instrument, and guarantees that you won't miss any early calls.
+You may also expose a `dispose()` method if you need to perform some explicit cleanup when the process exits or your script get unloaded before the new version is loaded from disk (which happens with *FRIDA_GADGET_ENV=development*).

 For debugging you can use *console.log()*, *console.warn()*, and *console.error()*, which will print to *stdout*/*stderr*.